 Purpose of Assessment: To assess whether, during the period under review, the agency made concerted efforts to assess children's educational needs at the initial contact with the child (if the case was opened during the period under review) or on an ongoing basis (if the case was opened before the period under review), and whether identified needs were appropriately addressed in case planning and case management activities.

-Eight of 11 applicable cases were rated as a strength for Item 16.
-In the eight cases, the agency assessed and provided the appropriate service referrals to meet the educational needs of the child.
+The one applicable case was rated as a strength for Item 16.
+In this one case, the agency assessed and provided the appropriate service referrals to meet the educational needs of the child.

-Well-Being Outcome 3: Children Receive Adequate Services to Meet Their Physical and Mental Health Needs

-Two items are included under Well-Being Outcome 3.
+Well-Being Outcome 3: Children Receive Adequate Services to Meet Their Physical and Mental Health Needs Two items are included under Well-Being Outcome 3.